redhauser/peaceduke-discord-bot/patchnotes.md

 ## Post 1.4 Update Patches patch notes:

+`1.4.10` - updated voicestateupdate to match all other music related commands and them using embeds. also, if a command used in a (/) interface returns an unexpected error, it will notify the users. not sure why it wasn't there previously, because prefix (=) interface had this for a while. probably because prefix interface used to be much buggier than the slash one.

 `1.4.9` - grammar changes. `play` and `plnow` now properly validate youtube playlist links. a few aesthetic changes. added pseudo error handlers to `play` and `plnow`. slight changes to `about`. remade `ytmp3` visually, now also supports spoti links. most music commands now use embeds. updated dependencies. no progress on anything from the todolist. :)

 `1.4.8` - `rpg` and `mafia` are still not here.
 They are both pretty tricky to implement and require quite some work.
 And while i think i can make them, i currently don't have time to work on them, and they are not really something that needs to be done ASAP.
 So, `rpg`, `mafia`, and a few other things are being moved to the next patch. i'll just be committing these changes: grammar corrections and general adjustments in most commands. `help`'s info tab changed, also shows prefixes if the server doesn't have slash commands. `ytmp3` prefix interface bug fixed. `guildsconfig.json` removed values like _randomQuotes_ and _mainChannel_ since one of them was completely useless, and the other was only used for a single server - it's now replaced by `correctionFluidMainChannelId` in `config.json`.
 File-saving interval is now 4 hours.
 Removed the deprecated btoa() calls.
 Updated `package.json` to make it have actual information about PeaceDuke, and to make it prettier.
 Renamed `media` files.